jordanduffinw/jordanduffinw.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Jordan Duffin Wong and I'm a 4th-year Ph.D student in the Department of Political Science at Washington University in St. Louis.
+My name is Jordan Duffin Wong and I'm a Ph.D candidate in the Department of Political Science at Washington University in St. Louis.
 I am also a survey research affiliate with the Weidenbaum Center on the Economy, Government, and Public Policy.

 My Research
 ======
 I study the politics and space of the rural United States.
+I'm interested in questions about how remoteness, rurality, and the sparseness of political institutions affect people's dispositions towards politics, from both an institutional and behavioral standpoint.

 <!--My Teaching
 ======